maia-s/sdl3-sys-rs/sdl3-sys/README.md

-# sdl3-sys (preview release)
+# sdl3-sys: Low level Rust bindings for SDL 3

-This is a preview release of the `sdl3-sys` SDL 3 bindings for Rust!
+This version of `sdl3-sys` has bindings for SDL version `3.1.6-preview-0` and earlier.

-SDL 3 is now ABI stable as of the 3.1.3 preview release, but `sdl3-sys` itself is still considered unstable.
-The generator that parses and generates these bindings is new and may have bugs.
+SDL 3 is ABI stable as of the 3.1.3 preview release, but `sdl3-sys` is new and may have bugs.
 Please submit an issue at github if you have any issues or comments!

 Known issues:
 - Satellite libraries (mixer, image, ttf) aren't available yet